|

 Meeting

-which is not found anywhere else in the world, leaving you with
+experience which is not found anywhere else in the world,

 |